TristanBrattinga/anno-amsterdam/README.md

 ANNO AMSTERDAM is an app that allows users to find information, based on their location in the physical space, unlocking the history and culture of Amsterdam.

+## Design Rationale

+The design rationale can be found in the [WIKI](https://github.com/TristanBrattinga/anno-amsterdam/wiki)

 ## Development

 This project is a mono-repo that contains the following packages: